Disentangled Sequence to Sequence Learning for Compositional Generalization: Disentanglement in a Toy Experiment

 \paragraph{Discussion}

-\citet{Fodor:Pylyshyn:1988} have argued that failure to capture systematicity is a major deficiency of neural architectures, contrasting human learners who can readily apply known grammatical rules to arbitrary novel word combinations to individually memorizing an exponential number of sentences.
+\citet{fodor1988connectionism} have argued that failure to capture systematicity is a major deficiency of neural architectures, contrasting human learners who can readily apply known grammatical rules to arbitrary novel word combinations to individually memorizing an exponential number of sentences.
 However, our toy experiment shows that neural networks are not just memorizing sentences but implicitly capturing structure.
-With separate training, our model managed to ignore~$r_1$ and properly represent~$r_2$ even for unseen examples, i.e.,~new compositions of $r_1$ and $r_2$.
+With separate training or joint training enhanced with the marking strategy, the neural model manages to remain robust to interference from~$r_1$ and properly represent~$r_2$ even for unseen examples, i.e.,~new compositions of~$r_1$ and~$r_2$.
 This generalization ability implies that neural models do not need to see all exponential compositions in order to produce plausible representations of them.
 Instead, with appropriate training and model design, they could uncover and represent the structure underlying systematically related sentences.

-A possible hypothesis explaining this generalization potential is that modern neural networks trained with SGD have a \emph{simplicity bias} that favors simplest patterns to explain the data \cite{NEURIPS2020_6cfe0e61}.
-When~$r_1$ is not predictive of~$y_2$, predicting with only~$r_2$ is simpler than making use of both~$r_1$ and~$r_2$.
-As a consequence, the model learns to ignore extraneous information and only exploit the predictive part, namely $r_2$.